GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/r2dbc.md

     .option(HOST,"<CLOUD_SQL_CONNECTION_NAME>")
     .build();

-    ConnectionFactory connectionFactory=ConnectionFactories.get(options);
+ConnectionFactory connectionFactory = ConnectionFactories.get(options);
-    ConnectionPoolConfiguration configuration=ConnectionPoolConfiguration
+ConnectionPoolConfiguration configuration = ConnectionPoolConfiguration
     .builder(connectionFactory)
     .build();

-    ConnectionPool connectionPool=new ConnectionPool(configuration);
+ConnectionPool connectionPool = new ConnectionPool(configuration);
 ```

 ### IAM Authentication

-**Note:** This feature is currently only supported for Mysql and Postgres
+**Note:** This feature is currently only supported for MySQL and Postgres
 drivers.

 Connections using
 [IAM database authentication](https://cloud.google.com/sql/docs/postgres/iam-logins)
-are supported when connecting to Mysql or Postgres instances.
+are supported when connecting to MySQL or Postgres instances.
 This feature is unsupported for SQL Server.
 First, make sure to
 [configure your Cloud SQL Instance to allow IAM authentication](https://cloud.google.com/sql/docs/postgres/create-edit-iam-instances#configure-iam-db-instance)
 and